 19. Listen to Podcasts to Help you Perform Better

 Download a few podcasts in your free time and learn from experts in your field.
 Remember, success leaves clues.
-You don’t need to reinvent the wheel, and the short cut to success is to learn from others.
-Similar to Mentors but with the accountability.
+You don’t need to reinvent the wheel, and the shortcut to success is to learn from others.
+Similar to Mentors but with accountability.

 20. Read Strategically

-Similar, Read to expand your knowledge by reading in your spare time.
+Similarly, Read to expand your knowledge by reading in your spare time.
 More than just read, APPLY.
-It’s also a great time to rad as part of your night rituals, weekends or ‘down time’.
-Read with purpose, take notes, refine the key points and apply to your performance.
+It’s also a great time to read as part of your night rituals, weekends, or ‘down time’.
+Read with purpose, take notes, refine the key points and apply them to your performance.

 Which Points resonate with you most?
 What is currently working for you and what could you add to your strategy?
 Have you tried any?
 What should we add to the list?